- My NYPL

 As a complement to Africana Studies and in a comparative perspective, the program will offer seminars on the main issues in other ethnic studies.
 These seminars will help students get a better understanding of the larger world and the place of the Africana experience within it.

-Building Research Skills
+Building Research and Writing Skills

 Graduate School Preparation